Cat & Dog Surgeries in Arab

 - And more!

 Interestingly, many dogs undergo an orthopedic surgery in their lifetime.
 They are often prone to hip dysplasia, patellar luxation, and CCL injuries.
-Pet surgery helps them regain their mobility and restores their quality of life.
+Veterinary surgery helps them regain their mobility and restores their quality of life.

 Advice for Pet Owners